ltebean/IAPDemo/README.md

 * user_id: who bought the product

-When client finishes a purchase, it sends the receipt to the server, server then sends the receipt to apple's server to verify it.
+When client finishes a purchase, we will get a transactionId, we should save it first.

+Then, we send the transactionId along with the receipt to our server, the server then sends the receipt to apple's server to verify it.
 It's a POST request, the url is:

 * sandbox: https://sandbox.itunes.apple.com/verifyReceipt
 * product: https://buy.itunes.apple.com/verifyReceipt